jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 **What's `GridDelta`?**

 `GridDelta` is a struct that represents movement in grid coordinates.
-Think of it as "how many tiles to move" in each direction.
+It specifies "how many tiles to move" in each direction.
 For example, `GridDelta::new(1, 0, 0)` means "move one tile to the right", while `GridDelta::new(0, 1, 0)` means "move one tile up".
 It's used for positioning multi-tile objects like the tree sprite with multiple tiles we mentioned earlier in grid offset.

 **Why's components_spawner defined as `fn(&mut EntityCommands)`?**